VeraLiconaResearchGroup/academic-kickstart/content/tools/react.md

 +++

+### INTRODUCTION
-__Introduction:__The inference of gene regulatory networks (GRNs) from system-level experimental observations is at the heart of systems biology due to its centrality in gaining insight into the complex regulatory mechanisms in cellular systems.
+The inference of gene regulatory networks (GRNs) from system-level experimental observations is at the heart of systems biology due to its centrality in gaining insight into the complex regulatory mechanisms in cellular systems.
 This includes the inference of both the network topology and dynamic mathematical models.
 This software contains a novel network inference algorithm within the algebraic framework of Boolean polynomial dynamical system (BPDS).
 The algorithm considers time series data, including that of perturbation experiments such as knock-out mutants and RNAi experiments.
 To infer the network topology and dynamic models, it allows for the incorporation of prior biological knowledge while being robust to significant levels of noise in the data used for inference.
 It uses an evolutionary algorithm for local optimization with an encoding of the mathematical models as BPDS.

+### DOWNLOAD AND RUN
-REACT is wrapped in a Docker container based on the AlgoRun framework.
-You can easily run REACT from here.
+REACT is wrapped in a Docker container based on the [AlgoRun](http://algorun.org) framework.
+You can easily run REACT from [here](http://react.algorun.org/).

-The source code can be downloaded from our GitHub repository in here.
+The source code can be downloaded from our GitHub repository in [here](https://github.com/veralicona/REACT).

-__Tutorial:__ This tutorial contains a description of the terms, parameters and features in REACT’s software.
-It can be downloaded here: Tutorial.pdf.

-We also include a folder with a sample of all the input files: SampleInputFiles.zip.

-__The Team:__
-Paola Vera-Licona
-Abdul Jarrah
-Luis David Garcia-Puente
-John McGee
-Reinhard Laubenbacher

-__Contact Information:__ Paola Vera-Licona
+### PUBLICATION
+ P Vera-Licona, A Jarrah, LD Garcia-Puente, J McGee, R Laubenbacher.
+[An algebra-based method for inferring gene regulatory networks](https://veraliconaresearchgroup.github.io/publication/react/).
+BMC Syst Biol.
+2014 Mar 26;8:37.
+PubMed PMID: 24669835 (chosen as Editor’s Picks), 2014.